 The following enterprises are organic to the JWC:

-- Scenario: Complex, comprehensive and realistic scenarios, which reflect a range of current and emerging spectrum of threats.
+- Scenario: Complex, comprehensive and realistic scenarios, which reflect a 360-degree view of current and emerging spectrum of challenges and threats.

 - Main Events List/Main Incidents List (MEL/MIL) Script: The exercise storylines, incidents and operational dilemmas to challenge the Training Audiences.

 - CAX: Computer Assisted Exercises, which replicate the Training Audience's subordinate units on the ground, in the air and on the sea.

 - Advisory Team: Experienced and adaptable advisory and training teams committed to help the Training Audiences meet the challenges of the exercise and share best practice and current NATO doctrine.